 Here’s a simple comparison Buying vs Leasing from Business Insider:

-Sure, there are negatives on both sides, but in the end – buying is still the best way to go in many aspects, so if you find yourself choosing whether you should buy or lease, then ask yourself whether you want to own the car eventually or do you want to keep making payments and if something were to come up in your financial life especially as a college student, then be prepared to pay a high price for ending that contract early.
+Sure, there are negatives on both sides, but in the end – buying is still the best way to go in many aspects, so if you find yourself choosing whether you should buy or lease, then ask yourself whether you want to own the car eventually or do you want to keep making payments and if something were to come up in your financial life especially as a college student, then be prepared to pay a price for ending that contract early.

 So, Should You Lease A Car or Not?

 If you want to drive a new car though and don’t care much about your financial life, then nobody is stopping you because cars these days really are appealing.
-But for those who care about financial well-being and care about future, then buying and paying it off is the way to go.
+But for those who care about financial well-being and care about financial future, then buying and paying it off is the way to go.
 Check out my post on Emergency Fund with some fascinating statistics.

 If there is one thing I want you to get from this post on buying vs leasing a vehicle for college students it is to make a smart financial move for yourself.
 Dealers do make great deal of money by leasing you a car and also by most likely charging you for wear and tear in the end, as well as them selling it after you trade it in for more profit.
 Get a car and actually own it, don’t take the route that majority of people get trapped in.